charvijain12/PassGen/README.md

 ## Conclusion
 Random Password Generator is a simple and effective tool for generating strong passwords.
 It can be used to create passwords for various online accounts, ensuring that personal information and data are protected from unauthorized access.

+## Contributing
+As this repository only contains a single PDF file, there is no scope for external contributions.

+## License
+This project is licensed under the `MIT License`.